Investing in Agriculture Trade

 For these and a multitude of other reasons, including the fact grain corn is a high energy feed source for livestock and poultry, CCAC focuses on building markets for livestock and poultry and supports various research projects through Colorado State and other land grant universities.

 International partnerships like U.S. Meat Export Federation and those closer to home are equally valuable as we seek ways to help promote beef, dairy, and pork consumption.
-At the state level CCAC continues to work with many CO Beef and CO Pork Producer Councils, Dairy MAX, CO Egg Producers, and Colorado Livestock Association.
+At the state level CCAC continues to work with Colorado Beef and Colorado Pork Producer Councils, Dairy MAX, Colorado Egg Producers, and Colorado Livestock Association.

 Investing in Ethanol